Vyral/tony-geraci-recruiting/_posts/2019-11-19-expert-advice-on-getting-more-referrals-from-your-database.md

 {% include youtube.html %}

-Staying in touch with your database of past clients is one of the best ways to increase your referral business.
-Here are some tips to help you improve this area of your business.
+<p style="text-align: center;"><em>Staying in touch with your database of past clients is one of the best ways to increase your referral business.
+Here are some tips to help you improve this area of your business.</em></p>

 Referrals should be a huge source of business for any real estate professional.
 If it’s not a big part of your business, now is the perfect time to start making a plan for how to get more referrals in 2020.